GPT Understands, Too: Experiments

 Knowledge probing, or referred to as fact retrieval, evaluates how much real-world knowledge has language models gained from pre-training.
 The LAMA~\cite{petroni2019language} dataset evaluates it with cloze tests created from triples selected in the knowledge bases.
-For example, we will transform the triple (Dante, born-in, Florence) into a cloze sentence with the handcraft prompt ``Dante was born in [MASK].", and then we ask language models to inference the target.
-Because we want to evaluate knowledge gained from pre-training, pre-trained language models' parameters are fixed (i.e., not fine-tuned).